fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 ---
-title: Zoom Line Chart | FusionCharts
+title: Zoom Line Charts for Developers: A Complete Guide | FusionCharts
-description: The FusionCharts Suite XT zoom line chart is a special type of multi-series line chart that allows analysis of data at macroscopic and microscopic levels.
+description: Create interactive Zoom line charts with zooming capabilities for your Web & Mobile apps using FusionCharts.
+Enhance data exploration & user engagement today!
-heading: Zoom Line Chart
+heading: Zoom Line Charts: Interactive Charts for your Web & Mobile Apps
 ---

 > These chart types belong to **FusionCharts XT**.

+## Introduction

-The FusionCharts Suite XT zoom line chart is a special type of multi-series line chart that allows analysis of data at macroscopic and microscopic levels.
+The FusionCharts Suite XT zoom line chart is a multi-series line chart enabling analysis of data at macroscopic and microscopic levels.
 It can easily plot thousands of data points, which can produce indecipherable results if plotted on an ordinary line chart.

 ## Create a Zoom Line Chart

-As an example, we will create a zoom line chart that plots the number of unique website visits to the harrysfoodmart.com and the harrysfashion.com websites for every day of the last year.
+To give a better understanding, we will make a Zoom line chart showing daily unique website visits for harrysfoodmart.com and harrysfashion.com over the past year.

 To create a zoom line chart follow the steps given below: